xlcnd/isbnlib/README.rst

 -------

    The retiring of the xISBN service implied **a huge drop in data quality** in ``metadata`` and ``editions``.
-   For non-US books, the situation is really bad, many of them have no 'Publisher' information available!
+   For non-US books, the situation is really bad, many of them have no *Publisher* information available!
-   (See issue #28_).**
+   (See issue_ #28).

 ISBN